ant change-to fails under Windows Server 2012 R2 with Cygwin

-#3 Updated by Christopher Brooks over 3 years ago
+#3 Updated by Christopher Brooks about 7 years ago

 I don't agree that this is a low priority bug because it means it could mean that it is not possible to build Kepler under Windows.
 This used to work under Cygwin, I was able to run it for previous Kepler 2.x releases.
 I'm not sure what changed.